Learning with Noisy Labels through Learnable Weighting and Centroid Similarity: Abstract

 \section{Abstract}

-In this paper, we propose a new approach for addressing the challenge of training machine learning models in the presence of noisy labels.
-By combining a clever usage of distance to class centroids in the items' latent space with a discounting strategy to reduce the importance of samples far away from all the class centroids (i.e., outliers), our method effectively addresses the issue of noisy labels.
-Our approach is based on the idea that samples farther away from their respective class centroid in the early stages of training are more likely to be noisy.
-We demonstrate the effectiveness of our method through extensive experiments on several popular benchmark datasets.
-Our results show that our approach outperforms the state-of-the-art in this area, achieving significant improvements in classification accuracy when the dataset contains noisy labels.
-We released the code for our loss function at \url{https://github.com/RSTLess-research/NCOD-Learning-with-noisy-labels}.
+We introduce a novel method for training machine learning models in the presence of noisy labels, which are prevalent in domains such as medical diagnosis and autonomous driving and have the potential to degrade a model's generalization performance.
+Inspired by established literature that highlights how deep learning models are prone to overfitting to noisy samples in the later epochs of training, we propose a strategic approach.
+This strategy leverages the distance to class centroids in the latent space and incorporates a discounting mechanism, aiming to diminish the influence of samples that lie distant from all class centroids.
+By doing so, we effectively counteract the adverse effects of noisy labels.
+The foundational premise of our approach is the assumption that samples situated further from their respective class centroid in the initial stages of training are more likely to be associated with noise.
+Our methodology is grounded in robust theoretical principles and has been validated empirically through extensive experiments on several benchmark datasets.
+Our results show that our method consistently outperforms the existing state-of-the-art techniques, achieving significant improvements in classification accuracy in the presence of noisy labels.
+The code for our proposed loss function and supplementary materials is available at \url{https://github.com/wanifarooq/NCOD}